2017-SEP to DEC: President Trump's and the

 2017-DEC-29: President Trump attempts to blackmail Democrats:

 Trump implied that he would veto any legislation that protected DACA recipients unless the bill contained legislaton to fund his proposed border wall between the U.S. and Mexico, and to end the immigration lottery system.
 Meanwhile, Democrats indicated that they would not vote for any additional funding measures to keep the government going temporarily, unless they provided protection for the Dreamers.
-Federal government funding is due to run out on 2018-JAN-19.
-Hopefully, they will be able to arrange a compromise.
+Federal government funding is due to run out on 2018-JAN-19 and at least a temporary stop-gap budget will be needed to keep the government from shutting down.
 13

 Some related essays on this web site about President Trump that may interest you: